Justine Suissa: Career and collaborations

-Suissa came to wider notice when she featured on the hit Chicane album Behind The Sun in 2000.
+Justine initially came to wider notice when she featured on the hit Chicane album Behind The Sun in 2000.
 She formed OceanLab with Above & Beyond, achieving a top-twenty UK hit with "Satellite" in 2003.
 She also collaborated on a major dance hit, "Burned With Desire", with Armin van Buuren in 2003.

 She has been called "[one] of the electronic world's most powerful vocalists" and "a mainstay in the trance world".